 Kronborg Castle was our next visit and famous because Shakespeare set his play Hamlet here.
 He called the castle ‘Elsinore’ the castle is built in the town of Helsingør which translated is ‘Elsinore’

 Inside the castle, we learnt where the word Snipers comes from.
 On a banqueting table was a display with a snipe pie.
 The pie covered with pastry and would have had a real live snipe bird inside, the snipe was known to be one of the fastest birds around.
 The pie would be cut open and the snipe quickly flew out, where guests around the table would shoot at the it, these people then became snipers and the word is still used today to describe those that are quick with a rifle.

 Fredensborg Palace is used by the Danish Royal family to receive visiting heads of states and to celebrate important events such as wedding anniversaries.
 The palace is also used as a home by the Queen and Prince Henrik for three months in the spring and autumn.
 We watched the changing of the guards, you can also walk around the huge palace gardens, sadly we didn’t have the time.

 We ended our last day in Copenhagen with fun at Tivoli, Europe’s oldest amusement park that opened in 1843.
 Unusually its located right in the middle of the city.
-There was all sorts of entertainment on offer from a 100 year old rollercoaster to classic fairground games.
-There was also a theatre, Moorish styled hotel, restaurants and plenty for children.
-The grounds were immaculate and had beautiful flower displays everywhere which gave the place a real romance.
+There is all sorts of entertainment on offer from a 100 year old rollercoaster called Rutschebanen to classic fairground games.
+There is also a theatre, Moorish styled hotel, restaurants and plenty for children.
+The grounds are immaculate and have beautiful flower displays everywhere which gives the place a real romance.
 We had loads of fun as it brought out the big kids in us, who doesn’t love an amusement park?